What 2020 Democrats are saying about the allegations against Joe Biden

 Sen. Amy Klobuchar

-Klobuchar, D-Minn., first addressed Flores’s allegation at an Iowa campaign event on Saturday, saying that she hadn't read her essay and couldn't comment just yet.
+Klobuchar, D-Minn., first addressed Flores’ allegation at an Iowa campaign event Saturday, saying that she hadn't read her essay and couldn't comment just yet.

 But when she appeared on ABC’s “This Week” the following morning and was asked whether the allegation should disqualify Biden from running, Klobuchar said Biden addressed the matter in his initial statement and would continue to answer voters’ questions if he decides to enter the Democratic primary.